TruClient/UISamples/UI Features.md

 Names of elements may be my invention, since each framework may have a different name for the same feature.

-The table below is copied from a spreadsheet.
+The table below is copied from a spreadsheet for easier sorting.

 |	Folder	|	Type	|	Note	|	TIH1	|